Obama Says "You Are Right to Be Concerned", "Fear Is Powerful" In Advice Given During Speech To Democratic Party Faithful

 “Fear is powerful,” Obama said.
 “Telling people that somebody’s out to get you, or somebody took your job, or somebody has it out for you, or is going to change you, or your community, or your way of life — that’s an old story and it has shown itself to be powerful in societies all around the world.
 It is a deliberate, systematic effort to tap into that part of our brain that carries fear in it.”

-Obama avoided more particular and pressing subjects, declining to speak on the detention of migrant childen or illegal aliens attempting to cross the southern border, nor would he speak to the matter of Justice Anthony Kennedy’s revelation that he was soon to retire when asked.
+Obama avoided more particular and pressing subjects, declining to speak on the detention of migrant children or illegal aliens attempting to cross the southern border, nor would he speak to the matter of Justice Anthony Kennedy’s revelation that he was soon to retire when asked.
 He did speak briefly to the tragedy which had just occurred in the newspaper office shooting that took place in Maryland, offering condolences and the hope that it would help to reinforce calls for gun control legislation.

 Those calling for a united message to rally behind were left lacking as Obama made it clear that a national message would come naturally as the Democratic Party candidates for the presidency made themselves known sooner to the 2020 election, revealing in and of itself a lack of faith in calls for President Trump’s impeachment from the hard-left wing of the Democrat base.
 Obama pointed to his old slogan as serving in the interim, one of hope and change, and went on to mock President Trump and his boosters.